microsoft/Project-Yellowstone-Documentation/business-central/finance/finance-powerbi-kpi.md

 ---
-title: Finance App KPI's
+title: Finance App KPIs and measures (Power BI)
-description:
+description: Get an overview of all the KPIs and measures in the semantic model for the Finance Power BI app.
 author: kennienp
 ms.author: kepontop
 ms.reviewer: